Antari-yan/python_logging_module/README.md

-# Python logging module
+# Python logging module extension
-This python module `modules/log_setup.py` appends the default logging module with additional capabilities.
+This python module `modules/log_setup.py` extends the default logging module with additional capabilities.
 Besides the module script all other used modules should be available in python3 by default.

 - Predefined logging format for debug and all other formats